gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 "Yeah, well, cry me a rainstorm," Maddy said under her breath.
 She stepped around her sister and reached for the door.
-Somehow her foot caught on the edge of the step and sent her sprawling.
+Her foot caught on the edge of the step and sent her sprawling.
 "Ooph!"

 "You aright?"